Sponsored by Muir Glen Organic.

 Pictured Recipe: Chicken & Spinach Skillet Pasta with Lemon & Parmesan

-A whopping 97 percent of conventional spinach samples contain pesticide residues.
+Spinach has more pesticide residue by weight (remember spinach leaves weigh very little) compared to any other produce tested.
 Relatively high concentrations of permethrin, a known neurotoxin, were found on many samples.

 Spinach is an easy food to buy organic—many grocery stores carry organic spinach and baby spinach in the fresh produce section, as well as frozen organic spinach.
 Spinach is great in salad, and when it's not as crisp it's wonderful in smoothies and cooked down in pasta dishes and soups.